simplex-chat/simplex-chat/README.md

 - 🌟 **Give the project a star on GitHub** - it's a great feedback we're on the right track and helps us raise the visibility of the project.

-- **Install the chat and try it out** - if you run into a bug you may help us out by [raising an issue](https://github.com/simplex-chat/simplex-chat/issues).
+- **Install the chat and try it out** - if you find a bug you may help us out by [raising an issue](https://github.com/simplex-chat/simplex-chat/issues).

 - **Spread the word** - terminal chat is a [prototype](#disclaimer) and our playground for testing out the protocol, but if you like it you can invite your friends for some fun chatting inside your terminal.
 For example, we've been using it right inside our IDEs 👨‍💻